chatnoir-eu/chatnoir-resiliparse/docs/man/parse/lang.rst

 Fast Language Detection
 -----------------------

 Resiliparse has a very fast n-gram-based language detector for 17 languages that can be used for fast bulk tagging of many input texts.
-The model is extremely simple and runs in linear time with only a single pass through the text, making it much faster than other language detection tools for Python.
+The model is extremely simple and runs in linear time with only a single pass over the text, making it much faster than other language detection tools for Python.
 The speed obviously comes at the cost of accuracy (about 80-85% depending on the language and size of the input text), so if that is important, you should probably use a more sophisticated model such as `FastText <https://fasttext.cc/blog/2017/10/02/blog-post.html>`_ (though Resiliparse's language detector can still be useful for pre-filtering).

 .. code-block:: python